 - Underneath will be a beef gelatin (jello) or a semi-aspic

-- Heat the beef gelatin up and liquefy it and then cool to room temperature
+- Heat the beef gelatin up, liquefy it and pour it through the sieve

-- Package it, label it, date it and then flash freeze it
+- Once cooled, package it, label it, date it and then off to the freezer it goes